Back to Blog

 Strategy 3: S Corp Election

-The S Corp election makes sense when net profit consistently exceeds $50,000-$60,000.
-See our S Corp vs LLC guide.
+The election makes sense when net profit consistently exceeds $50,000-$60,000.
+See how an S corp reduces self-employment tax for the full math at four income levels, and our S Corp vs LLC guide for the structure decision.

 Strategy 4: Self-Employed Health Insurance Deduction